Environmental Studies and Sustainability Science

 Unique programme qualities

-Since LUMES started in 1997 over 600 applicants from roughly 100 countries have become LUMES students with a graduation rate exceeding 90 per cent.
+Since the programme started in 1997, LUMES has had over 600 students from roughly 100 countries, with a graduation rate exceeding 90 per cent.

 Industries, governments, academics, and communities are recognising the significance of addressing complex social, environmental, and economic problems holistically.
 As such, the interdisciplinary training, gained through the programme, opens employment opportunities for a wide array of career paths in various private sector, governmental and non-governmental, and academic settings.

 Note: It isn't sufficient to only apply via universityadmissions.se.
 You must also complement your application with the additional application documents found on the Lumes homepage.

 More information can be found at http://www.lumes.lu.se/